User Handles for Node and Connector in Blazor Diagram Component

 How to customize the fixed user handle

-• The ID property of fixed user handle is used to define the unique identification of the fixed user handle and it is further used to add custom events to the fixed user handle.
+• The ID property of a fixed user handle is essential for defining its unique identification.
+This ID is crucial for adding custom events to the fixed user handle and distinguishing it from others.

-• The fixed user handle can be positioned relative to the node and connector boundaries.
-It has Offset, Padding and CornerRadius settings.
-It is used to position and customize the fixed user handle.
+• Fixed user handles can be positioned relative to node and connector boundaries.
+They offer customization options through Offset, Padding, and CornerRadius settings.
+These properties allow for precise positioning and styling of the fixed user handle.

-• The Padding is used to leave the space that is inside the fixed user handle between the icon and border.
+• The Padding property is used to create space inside the fixed user handle, specifically between the icon and the border.
+This enhances the visual appeal and improves readability.

 NOTE